MattDodsonEnglish/docs/readme.md

 ### Theme Update

-You may be asking: How can I update my theme to the latest theme version?
+You may be wondering: how can I update my theme to the latest theme version?

 There are two choices:

-- Keep your current theme and only replace the changed files from the new version.
+- Keep your current theme and replace only the changed files from the new version.
 You can find the changed files on the theme page [**Changelog**](/changelogs/krabi)
 - Or, use the new version as a starting point and redo your theme changes and customizations

-One thing to reduce the need for redoing customization is to use the [**Code Injection**](#code-injection) tool.
-This is very helpful for adding custom CSS and tracking code for example.
+One way to reduce the need for redoing customizations is to use the [**Code Injection**](#code-injection) tool.
+This is very helpful for adding custom CSS and tracking code.
 So, it's always recommended to keep your custom CSS code with Code Injection.

 ---